CodeMouse92/quantified-task-management/faq/issue_trackers.md

 * GitHub and GitLab (among others) support arbitrary labels.
 These should look like `d3: Half Sprint` or `f4: Trail` for easy reading and quick adding.

+## Energy Points <-> Story Points

+The Energy Points score belongs in the Story Points field, which most trackers have.
+For example, Jira and Phorge have Story Points, while GitLab Premium has Weight.

+Jira Automation can be used to auto-populate "Story Point Estimate" from Distance, Friction, and Relativity.

 ## Stability Measures